I hold up LPs of some household name comics

 Possible points: winner of each Mini-Contest got 10 points, runner-up got 5

-Total possible points for the overall evening for a contest entering all 5 contests:
+Total possible points for the overall evening for a contestant entering all 5

 As only one (1) Comedy Marathon Comedy Contest over three years was won with

 •contestants only entering the 5-Minute Monologue Contest and not entering at

 least 2 Mini-Contests